 You can find options to purchase, or libraries in your area that offer Caroline Knapp’s Book Drinking a Love Story at this link – Goodreads Drinking a Love Story

-If you would like to listen to Drinking a Love Story it is availble here on Youtube
+If you would like to listen to Drinking a Love Story it is available here on Youtube

 The Biology of Desire